json-api-dotnet/JsonApiDotNetCore/docs/usage/options.md

 ## Unknown Query String Parameters

-If you would like to allow unknown query string parameters (parameters not reserved by the json:api specification or registered using resource definitions), you can set `AllowUnknownQueryStringParameters = true`.
+If you would like to allow unknown query string parameters (parameters not reserved by the JSON:API specification or registered using resource definitions), you can set `AllowUnknownQueryStringParameters = true`.
 When set to `false` (the default), an HTTP 400 Bad Request is returned for unknown query string parameters.

 ```c#
 options.AllowUnknownQueryStringParameters = true;